hackerzhuli/unity-code/docs/UnityProject.md

 Packages/
 ```

-The core is that `ProjectVersion.txt` is used to store the Unity version of the project.
+The core is that `ProjectVersion.txt` is used to store the Unity version of the project(the format is YAML).

 Example:
 ```